 The Ritual of the Dal Table

 There is a particular pacing to a meal built around dal and roti that separates it from most dining formats in a mid-sized Canadian city.
 The bread arrives warm, often still puffed from the heat.
 The dal comes in a vessel designed to hold temperature.
 You tear, you dip, you eat at a tempo the kitchen sets, not the server.
 That sequence, common across hundreds of millions of households on the subcontinent, is rarely replicated with any seriousness in Ontario cities outside Toronto's dense South Asian corridors.
-Daal Roti Premium, at 340 Barrie Street in Kingston, occupies a specific position in that context: a sit-down address that takes the format seriously enough to put it in the name.
+Daal Roti Premium, at 340 Barrie Street in Kingston, serves Indian Tadka House cooking at about $25 per person: a sit-down address that takes the format seriously enough to put it in the name.

 Kingston's restaurant scene has diversified considerably over the past ten years, moving from its traditional reliance on pub food and campus-adjacent diners toward a more varied international mix.
 Addresses like Mystic Thai and Jade Garden Restaurant reflect that broadening, each representing a distinct regional tradition given a permanent home in a city of roughly 130,000.
 South Asian cooking sits within that same wave, and the particular register Daal Roti Premium operates in, centred on lentils and bread rather than the tandoor-heavy format many Canadians associate with Indian restaurants, is a meaningful distinction worth understanding before you arrive.